-A part of these studies has been carried out within the framework of the EURO fusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No. 633053.
+A part of these studies has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No. 633053.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.
 The research benefitted from a grant of the European Commission through the Erasmus Mundus International Doctoral College in Fusion Science and Engineering (FUSION-DC).
-The work at WUT has been carried out as a part of an international project co-financed from the funds of the program of the Polish Minister of Science and Higher Education entitled "PMW" in 2019, Agreement No. 5018/H2020-Euratom/2019/2.